 End of life choices are painful to think about, much less decide.
 Yet, the unfortunate reality is that every day loved ones are forced to make these painful decisions on behalf of a parent, a spouse, or a special friend or family member.
 Advance medical directives can’t take away the pain of losing a loved one, but they can at least reassure the person burdened with making those difficult decisions that a loved one’s wishes are being honored.

-A good power of attorney for health care takes a “belt and suspenders” approach to medical directives.
+A good medical power of attorney takes a “belt and suspenders” approach to advance medical directives.
 The document should include all of the following:

 Like most attorneys, Gielow Groom Terpstra & McEvoy advises that you provide a copy of your medical power of attorney to your physician to be kept with your medical records.
 If you have questions or need help drafting a medical power of attorney or other advance medical directive, our estate planning attorneys have assisted clients in Muskegon, Grand Haven, Spring Lake, Holland, Grand Rapids, and throughout West Michigan, and they can help you too.
 Contact us at our local Muskegon law firm.